EEM0N/Cluster-Mesh-Using-Cilium/README.md

 - **Context:** `cluster-1-context`
 - **User:** `cluster-1-user`

+> **Note:** You can also manually update these naming conventions directly in the kubeconfig file if preferred.

 Use the following commands to extract and set user credentials:
 ```bash
 # Extract and decode the client certificate